 Fractal Fibonacci Retracement trading strategy can be used with other indicators to filter out losing trades and make entry signals more accurate.
 After analysing trading data we have found the following insights which have helped us to increase the profitability of Fibonacci Retracement trading strategy up tp 16% reducing it’s drawdown in 4 times:

-- Trades that were opened at too high and too low values of Stochastic brought more losses when trading “Fractal Fibonacci Retracement” during 2009 – 2019.
-Market behavior is not stable at overbought and oversold zones.
-(ROI increase -5% -> 6.5%, Drawdown reduction 80% -> 29%)
+- Most of the trades that were opened at a too high and a too low values of RSI were losing when trading “Fractal Fibonacci Retracement” trading strategy during 2009 – 2020.
+RSI measures the magnitude of most recent price changes to evaluate the overbought and oversold zones.

-We have analysed data received from a test of Fractal Fibonacci Retracement trading strategy during 2009 — 2019 years and applied some filters such as Stochastic, ADX and RVI.
-As a result, the profitability of the strategy has increased from -5.15% up to 16.42% and it’s drawdown has reduced from 88.40% to 14.19% using leverage 1:3.
+We have analysed data received from a test of Fractal Fibonacci Retracement trading strategy during 2009 — 2019 years and applied some filters such as Stochastic, ADX, RSI, WPR and DeMarker.
+As a result, the profitability of the strategy has increased from -4.8% up to 3.3% and it’s drawdown has reduced from 47.90% to 4.19% using leverage 1:10.

 |ROI||# of trades||Winning ratio||Max. drawdown|